Blog

 Why Clinical AI Tools Hallucinate Citations — And How to Verify Them

 A colleague asked me to check a citation from an AI clinical summary.
 The paper it referenced — a 2023 Lancet meta-analysis — did not exist.
 The authors were real.
 The journal was real.
 The study was fabricated.
-This happens 28% of the time.
+Studies show this happens up to 47% of the time.

 The Complete Guide to Clinical Decision Support in 2026